After leading Vacancy through an intense strategy session to discover the heart of the brand, we created

 While it’s true the number of craft breweries in the greater Los Angeles area lags behind other major cities in the U.S., Southern California is in the midst of catching up fast.
-The ownership team of this start-up craft brewery that will be located in the South Bay approached us in early 2016 to create their identity for its opening.
+The ownership team of this start-up craft brewery, which will be located in the South Bay, approached us in early 2016 to create their identity for its opening.

 After an extensive discovery session, Zookeeper created the logo after four rounds of identity design, crafting the logotype with hand-drawn, custom lettering to have an old-world, brewed-by-monks feel.

 This brewery has since changed its name but we’re still very much involved in its branding, interior and exterior design, digital and social campaigns and branding work.

 –Dan Malech, StormBreaker Brewing

 Benson Marketing Group provides custom printing solutions to retail stores across the country, delivering hundreds of unique products that include bags, labels and tags.
 While focusing on country stores that sell folk art and antiques, Benson Marketing Group sought a new brand identity that would allow them flexibility in the future as they expand their business to serve a wider umbrella of stores, while appealing to a largely female client base.

 Brainstorming and pondering many possibilities, we wanted to create a logo that symbolized the delight a customer would feel when leaving a store with a gift or new find.
 Zookeeper created a custom illustration of a ribbon, with a playful swirl, and colored it red to pop with excitement.